Separate names with a comma.

 Very cool ride

 The only wiring harness not requiring repair was the rear tail light harness (just cleaned it up and wrapped with tape and plastic tubing).
-The wiring harness/positive battery cable hooks were wrapped with shrink tubing as a final step (mostly 10mm wide tubing).
+The wiring harness/positive battery cable hooks were wrapped with shrink tubing as a final step (mostly 10mm wide tubing) as well as under dash hooks (I'll being doing all of the metal wiring hooks, whether the factory coated them or not).

 The under hood wire loom clips were cleaned in Evaporust and then a series of three shrink wraps were slipped on and shrunk.
 At the "joints" and ends of the shrink tubing I applied a dab of rubbery "liquid tape".